James Nichol

 James Nichol (1806–1866) was a Scottish publisher in Edinburgh.

 Life

 He was born in Brechin, the younger brother of John Pringle Nichol, whose 1855 book The Planet Neptune he published.
 Their parents were John Nichol from Northumberland, a gentleman farmer, and his wife Jane Forbes from Ellon, Aberdeenshire; John Nichol became a Glasgow merchant.

 James Nichol was apprenticed to John Smith, a bookseller in Montrose.
 He then went into business in Montrose with his brother Davidson Nichol, a stationer.
 He moved to Edinburgh and the firm of John Johnstone, later Johnstone & Hunter.
 In 1850 he set up his own publishing company.
 In 1851 he attended the General Assembly of the Free Church of Scotland for the Presbytery of Brechin.

-Nichol was buried in the The Grange Cemetery, Edinburgh.
+Nichol was buried in The Grange Cemetery, Edinburgh.
 After his death, the business was carried on by his son John D. Nichol.